ShriRachana/py-adventure/Python/PythonCrashCourse-EricMatthes/README.md

 # Topic : Getting Started
-    - Section 1 : Install Python and execute 'hello earthlings' from you machine
-#RRGGBB General Notes :
+    Section 1 : Install Python and execute 'hello earthlings' from you machine General Notes :
 1. Function - write blocks of code that perform certain actions once, when you can use them as many times as you like.
 2.
 # Topic : Variables and Simple Data Types